corley/ng-startup-documentation/docs/08-graphics-layout.md

 # Graphics and layout

-## Introduction
+## Overview

-ngStartup help you to create modern and responsive web and mobile apps.
-To do that, it includes some external libraries and tools, from Bootstrap to Font Awesome, to stunning Loading bars to scripting tools such as Less and Saas.
+ngStartup helps you to create modern and responsive web and mobile apps.
+To do that, it includes some external libraries and tools, from Bootstrap to Font Awesome, from stunning Loading bars to scripting tools such as Less and Saas.
 Configure and use what's the best for you.

 ## Bootstrap and Font Awesome
 ngStartup uses [Bootstrap 3.x](http://getbootstrap.com/) and [Font Awesome 4.x](https://fortawesome.github.io/Font-Awesome/) to let you to create high quality and responsive web applications.
 Of course, if you prefer, you can remove this dependencies from `bower.json` and you app.

 ### Bootstrap
-Thanks to Bootstrap, you have a lot of difference html, css and js components and a powerful and responsive grid system.
+Thanks to Bootstrap, you have a lot of different html, css and js components and a powerful and responsive grid system.
 You can find all documentation about it on [Bootstrap webiste](http://getbootstrap.com/).

-However, as you know, javascript plugins of Bootstrap are writte with jQuery.
-Thanks to another dependecy injected in the app (`UI Bootstrap`) you can use Bootstrap's plugins directly with Angular.
+However, as you know, javascript plugins of Bootstrap are written with jQuery.
+Thanks to another dependency injected in the app (`UI Bootstrap`) you can use Bootstrap's plugins directly with Angular.

 Here an example of the usage of programmable alerts: